zeeshan1112/KeepMacAwake/README.md

 Once installed and permissions are granted:

-1. Launch **StayActive.app** from your Applications folder.
+1. Launch **KeepMacAwake.app** from your Applications folder.
-2. Look for the **StayActive icon** in your macOS menu bar.
+2. Look for the **KeepMacAwake icon** in your macOS menu bar.
 3. Click the icon to reveal the menu:
     * **Start:** Activates the subtle mouse movement to keep your Mac active.
 The menu item will show "Running..."
     * **Stop:** Halts the mouse movement.
-    * **About StayActive:** Opens this GitHub repository.
+    * **About KeepMacAwake:** Opens this GitHub repository.
     * **Quit:** Exits the application.

 ---

 ## 🧪 Development

-Interested in contributing or building StayActive yourself?
+Interested in contributing or building KeepMacAwake yourself?
 Here's how:

 ```bash
 git clone [https://github.com/zeeshan1112/StayActive.git](https://github.com/zeeshan1112/StayActive.git)